codeceptjs/CodeceptJS/docs/plugins.md

 ## tryTo

-Adds global `tryTo` function inside of which all failed steps won't fail a test but will return true/false.
+Adds global `tryTo` function in which all failed steps won't fail a test but will return true/false.

 Enable this plugin in `codecept.conf.js` (enabled by default for new setups):